brandur/sorg/content/articles/api-paradigms.md

 the language's own ecosystem (Godoc for example), or even inline while writing code if there's a good IDE.

-In this world, the server-side technology would be totally opaque to end users and purely up to the discretion of the library maintainers.
+In this world, the API's design (i.e. whether it's on REST, GraphQL, etc.) would be totally opaque to end users and purely up to the discretion of the library maintainers.
 Maybe function invocations translate directly into REST requests, but the library could also compile each one into a specially crafted GraphQL query (or mutation) to maximize its network efficiency.

 ## Maximizing Productivity Through Convention and Tooling (#productivity)